 Those who are interested to enroll themselves as member of the

 Academy, can send the duly filled

-along with the fee Rs.2000/= as Cheque or Demand draft, to the
+along with the fee Rs 3000 (add Rs.75 for outstation cheques), as cheque or demand draft, to the

 headquarters office at the above address.
 We welcome your active